gitworkflows/devpod/memory-bank/components/docker-up.md

 ## Overview

-The Docker-Up component in Gitpod is responsible for setting up and managing Docker within workspace containers.
-It provides a way to run Docker in a rootless mode inside Gitpod workspaces, enabling users to build and run containers without requiring privileged access.
+The Docker-Up component in Devpod is responsible for setting up and managing Docker within workspace containers.
+It provides a way to run Docker in a rootless mode inside Devpod workspaces, enabling users to build and run containers without requiring privileged access.
 The component handles the installation, configuration, and startup of Docker daemon and related tools, ensuring they work correctly within the constraints of a workspace environment.

 ## Purpose

 The primary purposes of the Docker-Up component are:
-- Enable Docker functionality within Gitpod workspaces
+- Enable Docker functionality within Devpod workspaces
 - Provide rootless Docker execution for security
 - Automatically install Docker and its dependencies when needed
 - Configure Docker daemon with appropriate settings for workspace environments